robbert-vdh/nih-plug/README.md

   Useful for oomphing up kickdrums and basses, transforming synths into their evil phase-y cousin, and making everything sound like a cheap Sci-Fi laser beam.
+- [**Loudness War Winner**](plugins/loudness_war_winner) does what it says on the tin.
+Have you ever wanted to show off your dominance by winning the loudness war?
+Neither have I. Dissatisfaction guaranteed.
 - [**Puberty Simulator**](plugins/puberty_simulator) is that patent pending One Weird Plugin that simulates the male voice change during puberty!
 If it was not already obvious from that sentence, this plugin is a joke, but it might